LabeoTech/Umit/docs/userDocs/maingui_dashboard.md

 <em>Click on <strong>Edit</strong> to edit the properties of the selected object.</em>
 </p><br>
 >Tip:\
-It is always faster to set as many properties as possible during the object's creation inside the protocol function and leave the rest to be set manually in the **Dashboard** tab.
+It is always faster to set as many properties as possible during the object's creation inside the protocol function and leave the rest to be set manually in the **Dashboard** tab!

 ##### Delete an object
 One can manually delete an object from the project.
 Only Subjects and Acquisitions can be deleted.\
 Here, the deleted objects are erased from the project file and send to the *Garbage List*.
 The objects listed in the *Garbarge List* are blacklisted from the project and will be ignored next time the project is updated.
 > Note:\
 No raw files are deleted during this process.
 It is only possible to delete transformed files inside the object's Save folder.
+If you wish to delete the raw data, you have to do it manually outside **umIT** and update the project.

 There are two options: to delete the object only OR to delete the object and all files inside the object's save folder:

 <p align="center">
   <img alt="DashboardObjEdit2" src="../../assets/img/mainGUI_dashboard_objDelete.png"/> <br>
-  <em>Click on <strong>Delete</strong> to delete the selected object.</em>
+  <em>Click on <strong>Delete</strong> to delete the selected object and select the delete option.</em>
 </p><br>

 \